International transfer of health data for research

 This project is the first tripartite collaboration between EASAC, FEAM and ALLEA, and will benefit from the complementary expertise joined in these networks.
 EASAC has a history of interest in optimising the use of health research data, and worked together with FEAM in providing evidence on the value of research and the need for collaborative activity, in previous discussions with the European Commission and Parliament (e.g. ‘’Protecting health and scientific research in the Data Protection Regulation’’).
 FEAM has collaborated with numerous health stakeholders to issue recommendations in view of the discussions preceding the GDPR (e.g. “Ensuring a healthy future for scientific research through the Data Protection Regulation”).
 ALLEA has significant interest in sharing and using data (e.g. “Flourishing in a data-enabled society” and “Sustainable and FAIR data sharing in the Humanities”) and will ensure that the project takes a broad and interdisciplinary perspective.

-The joint statement is scheduled for completion during 2020.
-Inputs of written evidence relating to the objectives and scope described above will be welcome and will be especially helpful if received before July 1 2020.
+The joint statement is scheduled for completion during 2021.
+Inputs of written evidence relating to the objectives and scope described above will be welcome.
 Please send any inputs to firstname.lastname@example.org to overview